torbenmoeller/pluvial/content/post/setup-dev-environment/index.md

 +++

 # TL;DR
-Winget is a new tool published by Microsoft.
+winget is a new tool published by Microsoft.
-It helps with software installation and management.
-Winget can be used in scripts automatically install software on Windows.
+It helps with software installation and management. winget can be used in scripts to automatically install software on Windows.

 And: You can finally download a web browser without the Internet Explorer or Edge 😋

 # Motivation
 * Setup of a fresh OS can be tedious
 * Setup of multiple PCs can be even more tedious
-* Installers are distributed all over the internet and be hard to find
+* Installers are distributed all over the internet and are hard to find
 * Installers from untrusted sources could contain malware
-* Installers could be for old versions of the software
+* Installers could be outdated
-* Manual execution of installers needs attention of a person
+* Manual execution of installers need attention of a person

 # Prerequisites
-1. Installed Winget.
-You can get winget from
+1. Installed winget.
+You can get winget from:
    + [Microsoft Store](ms-windows-store://pdp/?ProductId=9nblggh4nns1)
    + [Manual Install](https://github.com/microsoft/winget-cli/releases/)
    + [Preinstalled on Windows 10 development environment](https://developer.microsoft.com/en-us/windows/downloads/virtual-machines/)